 The Sargood Foundation works to provide equipment, facilities, and subsidised stays at Sargood on Collaroy for guests who otherwise could not afford this valuable experience.

 The Foundation is committed to supporting those living with spinal cord injury over the forthcoming year and we have allocated resources to fund the following grants program alongside our efforts to meet the ongoing demand for new equipment which allows us to offer our guests the chance to experience new activities and experiences which are critically important when you spend all day, every day, in a chair.

-We actively work to facilitate support for those who receive inadequate insurance or NDIS support – sometimes extending their stay or including much appreciated activities.
+We will also facilitate support for those who receive inadequate insurance support – sometimes extending their stay or including much appreciated activities.
 A break at Sargood can bring together a family that has been through difficult times.

 Over 65’s Grants to stay at Sargood – When someone over 65 suffers a spinal cord injury, their insurance cover and Aged Care pension is unable to provide for a stay at Sargood on Collaroy.
 Many people who acquire their injury later in life are unable to fulfill their dreams of travel and their savings are used to fund the equipment and supplies needed to support a life with SCI.
 The Sargood Foundation believes that this situation is inequitable and so we will again fund the Colin Apps Memorial Grants program to June 2021.
 Each grant is for a 5-night stay at Sargood on Collaroy for an Australian resident aged over 65 years with spinal cord injury and demonstrated financial hardship.